Quantifying and mitigating optical surface loss in suspended GaAs photonic integrated circuits: Experimental results

 \section{Experimental results}

-The MRR devices used in this work are fabricated on two identical 7 \SI{}{\milli\meter} chips taken from a $370$ nm thick GaAs device layer with 1 \SI{}{\micro\meter} thick Al$_{0.6}$Ga$_{0.4}$As buffer using a process similar to our previous work \cite{jiang2020suspended, khurana2022piezo}.
+The MRR devices used in this work are fabricated on two identical 7 \SI{}{\milli\meter} chips taken from a $370$ nm thick GaAs device layer with 1 \SI{}{\micro\meter} thick Al$_{0.62}$Ga$_{0.38}$As buffer using a process similar to our previous work \cite{jiang2020suspended, khurana2022piezo}.
 Post waveguide release and sample cleaning, one of the chips (treated) is coated with an (8.0 $\pm$ 0.2) \SI{}{\nano\meter} thick layer of alumina deposited by ALD at a chamber pressure of 26.67 \SI{}{\pascal} and temperature of (300 $\pm$ 2)\SI{}{\degreeCelsius}.
 Figure 1 is a magnified image of a suspended GaAs MRRs used in this work, indicating the main photonic components of the device; grating couplers, bus waveguide and the micro-ring resonator.
-The loaded quality factors of the treated and untreated devices are calculated by numerically fitting a Lorentzian \cite{gao2022probing} function to the micro-ring resonances, accounting for the asymmetry in the off-resonance transmission due to background Fabry-Perot resonances.
+The loaded quality factors of the treated and untreated devices are calculated by fitting a Lorentzian \cite{gao2022probing} function to the micro-ring resonances, accounting for the asymmetry in the off-resonance transmission due to background Fabry-Perot resonances.

-Transmission spectra recorded from three different MRR devices with wavelengths that fall within $\pm$ 5 \SI{}{\nano\meter} of the centre wavelength of the grating coupler response are considered for both the treated and untreated samples, amounting to between 2 - 4 resonances for each device.
+Transmission spectra recorded from three different MRR devices with wavelengths that fall within $\pm$ 5 \SI{}{\nano\meter} of the centre wavelength of the grating coupler response are considered for both the treated and untreated samples, for a total of ten resonances for each case.
 High Q micro-resonators are susceptible to mode splitting of the resonant mode due to reflected light, either distributed reflections from surface roughness or point reflections from the coupling region \cite{li2016backscattering}.
 Resonant modes that exhibit a visible doublet splitting are not considered in the analysis due to the complexity of mode interactions at high intracavity powers, and the related challenge of robustly fitting the transmission spectrum.
 Figure 2a shows MRR transmission spectra for a treated device at three different intracavity optical powers.
 The characteristic shark-fin shape of the resonator transmission is due to absorption induced heating of the resonator which shifts the cavity frequency due to the thermo-optic effect \cite{barclay2005nonlinear, gao2022probing}.

 The thermo-optic effect can be modelled within a Lorentzian fitting function for the cavity transmission $T(\omega)$ \cite{gao2022probing}, by adding a term ($\beta$), which produces a resonance frequency shift proportional to the intracavity optical energy density, $\rho$.
 The measured resonance spectra are fitted numerically, starting at an off-resonance frequency, where $\rho = 0$, and iteratively feeding this solution forward and solving for the other fitting parameters; $\kappa_c$, the bus waveguide cross coupling rate, and $\kappa_T$, the total loss rate (the sum of the coupling loss rate and the intrinsic waveguide loss rate, $\kappa_i$, i.e. $\kappa_T = \kappa_c + \kappa_i$), at each step.